-At the time of writing mentors had begun programme delivery to mentees in two schools.
-Some initial MYA secondary data was available on mentors' perceptions of delivering the programme.
-Mentors reported feeling nervous prior to delivering the first session, however following support from the school development officers and practice mentors reported increased confidence in delivering the sessions.
+Findings from the focus groups and MYA secondary data provided insight into mentors' experiences of delivering the programme.
+Mentors reported feeling nervous prior to delivering the first session, however following support from the school development officers and practice, mentors reported increased confidence in delivering the sessions.